DjangoClouds/cheriot_rtos_notes/setup.md

 # Setting Up the Sonata Board & Development Environment on Windows 11
 This is how I set-up my Sonata board.
 It's always being updated, so your experience may vary slightly.
 There were several changes between bitfile V0.2 and V1.0 - it possible that sort of thing could happen again.
-This setup is using VX.XX
+This setup is using V1.1

 # Pre-requistes
 As metioned in the main instructions, please install the following packages before you start: